godotengine/godot-docs/classes/class_control.rst

 | *Getter* | get_anchor() |
 +----------+--------------+

 Anchors the top edge of the node to the origin, the center or the end of its parent control.
 It changes how the top margin updates when the node moves or changes size.
 You can use  one of the ``ANCHOR_*`` constants for convenience.
-Default value: ``ANCHOR_BEGIN``.
+Default value: :ref:`ANCHOR_BEGIN<class_Control_constant_ANCHOR_BEGIN>`.

 .. _class_Control_property_focus_mode: